djolly09/Psych_755_Final/README.md

 # PSYCH 755 Final Project

+## Authors

+David Jolly, Lauren Khoury, Jake Murray

 ## Overview

-For our final project, we practice looking at insurance data in preparation for our Capstone project.
+For our final project, we practiced looking at insurance data in preparation for our Capstone project.
+We built a SQL database containing multiple sources of insurance data that we found.
+We fit a neural network to predict insurance fraud (more details in the notebook).

 Our final project uses: